Security News

 ./scripts/test ./tests/client/

-To perform tests using the python shell you can run the project using docker-compose.
+To perform tests using the python shell you can run the project using docker-compose

-3. Play with the schema server
+.
+Then, the schema registry server

 from schema_registry.client import SchemaRegistryClient, schema